geomphon/ABX-exp-pipeline/README.md

 3) phoneme_info.csv

 This is a .csv file with three columns that lists the Label, language, and Phoneme for each label in the textgrids. in our data.
 Note that if a phone is marked "NA" in the language column it will be skipped in the stimuli creation pipeline
 		Label,Language,Phoneme
 		AKA,NA,k
 		AKHA,ENG,kʰ

-There are five parts to this pipeline.
+There are four parts to this pipeline.
 All parts have commands in the makefile, and each part has a folder .

 ## 1. 1_stimuli